hamzayaakoubi/extract-text-from-images-OCR/README.md

 ###Text extraction django-app

 ### Quick intro
-todet is a django web application that let user and extract texts from their uploaded images.
+todet is a django web application that let user extract texts from their uploaded images.

 - For text extraction Tesseract OCR was used.